Keeping Connected for RV Remote Work

 But what exactly that means, and how flexible the requirement is, is highly variable based on the employer.

-- Some may mean you absolutely must be on a verified cable or DSL connection - and will require you prove it.
+- Some may mean you absolutely must be on a verified cable or DSL connection - and will require you to prove it.

 - Others may mean they just don't want you using Wi-Fi networking, and instead want you to be physically plugged into an ethernet cable.